 Would you like to learn how to make Vegan Chocolate Ganache?
 You just need two ingredients…let me show you the simple, step-by-step directions.
 Ganache is easy to make and can be used in so many desserts.
 To make regular ganache, you only need two ingredients: dark chocolate and cream.

 The ingredient list for the vegan version also only has two simple ingredients and it’s an easy swap.

-Instead of heavy cream, we use coconut cream.
-It works like a dream and gives you a dairy-free, vegan chocolate ganache that is simply wonderful.
+Instead of heavy cream, we use the fat from a plant milk.
+Coconut cream is perfect!
+It works like a dream and gives you a dairy-free chocolate ganache that is simply wonderful.

 Chocolate ganache is usually made using a 1:1 ratio of dark chocolate to cream.
 I found using a ratio of slightly more chocolate worked better for this vegan chocolate ganache.

 I use 10 ounces of chopped bittersweet chocolate and 8 ounces (1 cup) of coconut cream.